otrv4/otrv4/architecture-decisions/016-prekey-server.md

       pre-key-msg3
       pre-key-msg4

+Users are expected to have multiple long-term keys and profiles associated to the same identity.
+For example, they may use multiple clients and/or devices that do not share the same long-term key.

+From the clients' perspective, this is the same scenario as the previous one, and clients are required to behave similarly in regard to grouping received perkey messages by instance tag, filtering out duplicates, and chosing which devices to send the offline messages to.

 #### Problems with receiving multiple prekey messages for a particular identity

-In Scenarios 3 and 4, the RESPONDER needs to decide to either keep multiple conversations established with the INITIATOR (one for each received pre-key message) or always use one prekey per message in this case (which drains prekeys from every group.
+In Scenarios 3 and 4, the RESPONDER needs to decide to either keep multiple conversations established with the INITIATOR (one for each received pre-key message) or always discard the conversation after the offline message is sent (which drains prekeys from every group.

 Another problem with the step is that once an attacker impersonates the identity to the server (someone steals your XMPP password), they can simply